Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-In general, anything radically new in design ortablet designs are hard to come up with.
-In front, the Samsung Galaxy Tab S6 looks as familiar as possible: a large screen, a front camera and relatively thin frames around the perimeter.
+In general, anything radically new in design orTablet designs are difficult to come up with.
+From the front, the Samsung Galaxy Tab S6 looks as familiar as possible: a large screen, a front camera and relatively thin frames around the perimeter.
 In the case of tablets, making them thinner is a controversial decision, considering how we usually hold the tablet during use.
-Dramatically (compared to the Galaxy Tab S4), the rear panel has changed.
-Instead of glass, metal is now used, it is clearly more practical for tablets.
-Less likely to break and no fingerprints left, so that the aesthetic component is preserved even with prolonged use.
+The rear panel has changed radically (compared to the Galaxy Tab S4).
+Metal is now used instead of glass, which is clearly more practical for tablets.
+It is less likely to break and leaves no fingerprints, so the aesthetics are maintained even after prolonged use.

 </ img>